 City of Durango Parks & Open Space

-Explore Overend Mountain Park, Chapman Hill and the College Mesa, Animas City Mountain, Dalla Mountain Park, Gardella, Horse Gulch, Mercy Open Space in Three Springs, Off Leash Area, and Twin Buttes.
-While still under construction, Oxbow Park is now open for pedestrian foot traffic until further notice, Durangotrails.org.
+Explore Overend Mountain Park, Chapman Hill, and the College Mesa, Animas City Mountain, Dalla Mountain Park, Gardella, Horse Gulch, Mercy Open Space in Three Springs, Off-Leash Area, and Twin Buttes.
+While still under construction, Oxbow Park is now open for pedestrian foot traffic until further notice, https://www.durangotrails.org/.

-Explore Animas City Mountain, Skyline, Grandview and Turtle Lake, as well as Perins Peak Wildlife Management area.
-Visit Durangotrails.org for trail maps and conditions.
+Explore Molas Pass, Animas City Mountain, Skyline, Grandview, and Turtle Lake, as well as Perins Peak Wildlife Management area.
+Learn more about biking and hiking in Durango, CO.

 Many businesses are open with public health measures in place.
 It is important for customers to support the work these businesses have completed to protect their employees and patrons by wearing a mandatory face covering while shopping.
-Many businesses are also offering online shopping, shopping by phone with curb-side pickup and delivery.
+Many businesses are also offering online shopping as well as shopping by phone with curbside pickup and delivery.